-We were considering giving an honorable mention nod to Space Mountain because it is so beloved.
-But the ride has become so rough, we vetoed that idea.
+We were considering giving an honorable mention nod to Space Mountain because it is such a classic and iconic attraction.
+But the ride experience has become so rough, we vetoed that idea.
 (The version of Space Mountain at Disneyland in California got a major makeover in 2005 and is much smoother than its Disney World counterpart.)

 Also missing is Hollywood Rip Ride Rockit at Universal Studios Florida.
 The highly unique ride offers plenty of thrills and is quite a sight, but it can be fairly brutal, with lots of head banging, shimmying, and generally uncomfortable moments.
 It therefore does not make the list.
 Despite an overhaul that included new trains and the replacement of most of its track, the Incredible Hulk at Universal’s Islands of Adventure, remains relatively rough and also does not make the cut.